elastacloud/mbrace-on-brisk-starter/README.md

 Assumes you have an Azure account with at least 4 cores spare (there is a 20 core limit on some free or trial Azure accounts).

 1. Create an account with [Brisk](https://www.briskengine.com/), including entering your Azure account connection token details.
+When you select "Download Azure settings" Brisk will automatically take you to the Azure page that downloads a settings file.
+You then load those settings into Brisk to complete creating your account.

-2. Create new storage in the [Azure Console](https://manage.windowsazure.com) (any name) or use an existing storage account.
+2. Create a new storage account in the [Azure Console](https://manage.windowsazure.com) (any name) or use an existing storage account.
+Keep an eye on which data center you created your storage account in.

   ![pic3](https://cloud.githubusercontent.com/assets/7204669/6285351/a8257724-b8f2-11e4-9955-ceb19c53b7b4.jpg)

-3. Create a new MBrace cluster in [Brisk console](https://www.briskengine.com/#/dash) (any name), specifying the right data centre, and the appropriate service bus and storage.
+3. Create a new MBrace cluster in [Brisk console](https://www.briskengine.com/#/dash) (use any name).
+Specify the right data centre (the same one as the storage account) and the right storage account.
+This will take 5-10 minutes.

   ![pic4](https://cloud.githubusercontent.com/assets/7204669/6285354/b0620876-b8f2-11e4-84c9-58e7acee52ab.jpg)